 (3) Any emissions due to malfunctions, unplanned shutdowns, and ensuing start-ups that are, or may be, in excess of applicable emission limits shall be reported to the NDEQ in accordance with Title 129, Chapter 35, Section 005.

-(B) Approval to construct, reconstruct, and/or modify the source will become invalid if a continuous program of construction is not commenced within 18 months after the date of issuance of the construction permit, if construction is discontinued for a period of 18 months or more, or if construction is not completed within a reasonable period of time (Title 129, Chapter 17, Section 012).
+(B) Approval to construct, reconstruct, and/or modify the source will become invalid if a continuous program of construction is not commenced within 18 months after the date of issuance of the construction permit except upon a showing by the permittee that the complexity of the construction, reconstruction and/or modification requires additional time, or if construction, reconstruction or modification is discontinued for a period of 18 months or more, or if construction, reconstruction and/or modification is not completed within a reasonable period of time (Title 129, Chapter 17, Section 012).

 (C) This permit is not transferable to another source or location, unless otherwise specified in this permit (Title 129, Chapter 17).